• Skip to primary navigation

 ...to make quarters.

 Lay each wedge on a sheet of aluminum foil large enough to wrap it up in.
-Spoon about 2 tbsp of the marinade on top making sure to get it in all the nooks and crannies.
+Spoon about 2 tablespoon of the marinade on top making sure to get it in all the nooks and crannies.

 Wrap each wedge and bake for 20-30 minutes.